 As demonstrated by Symphony in C’s core mission, the Symphony has a strong commitment to fostering the careers of young musicians and composers.
 Each season Symphony in C offers composers the opportunity to submit an original composition for consideration by the Symphony’s artistic staff.
 Following are the rules and eligibility, application procedures and the winning prize.
 Also see past winners of the competition and their winning compositions.PRIZE INCLUDES:

-- Performance of the winning work by Symphony in C, conducted by Maestro Rossen Milanov, on January 10, 2015.
+- Performance of the winning work by Symphony in C, conducted by Maestro Stilian Kirov, on September 19, 2015.

 - Professional archival recording of the performance.